-Rent and business lease revenue decreased with respect to the previous year by €6,897K, due essentially to the restrictive measures taken in the country to combat the spread of COVID-19.
-To limit the negative repercussions of those restrictions, IGD agreed to reduce the amounts
+to the previous year by €6,897K, due essentially to the se in both rent and business lease revenue.
+The restrictive restrictive measures taken in the country to combat the measures also delayed new store openings, which had a spread of COVID-19.
+To limit the negative repercussions further impact on revenue. of those restrictions, IGD agreed to reduce the amounts